piiq/code-comfyui/README.md

 ![ComfyUI in Cursor](images/preview.png)

+## Who is this for?

+Are you a developer or technical artist who works with both ComfyUI and code?
+Tired of constantly switching between windows – your code editor, ComfyUI interface, and terminal windows?
+This extension is for you!

+Code ComfyUI brings your creative and technical workflows together in one place.
+Keep working in the comfort of your favorite code editor while having instant access to ComfyUI right there in a panel.
+No more context switching, no more window juggling – just seamless integration of your AI art generation and development workflows.

 ## Features

 - 🎨 Interact with ComfyUI directly in your code editor (VS Code, Cursor, Theia, etc.)